carpentries/instructor-training/01-introduction.md

 the standardized Western classroom).

 Within the broad scope of educational psychology, this training will take a narrow *cognitivist* perspective.
-We can afford to do this because most of our learners are physically safe, well fed, well educated, and highly motivated.
+A cognitivist perspective focuses on *cognition* - specifically, how the brain and mind works and how that influences how people learn.
+We can afford to narrowly focus on this aspect of learning, because most of our learners are physically safe, well fed, well educated, and highly motivated.
 Much of the research in education has rightly focused on people without these privileges.

 > ## Other Perspectives
 >